sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 \[THIS SECTION TO BE REMOVED BY THE RFC EDITOR.\]

 Changes from version 12 to version 14:

+- Fixed index reference for hash
+- Removed indirectio of type definition for filesystem-item
+- Fixed quantity of resource and process
+- Updated resource-collection
+- Renamed socket name in software-meta to be consistent in naming
+- Aligned excerpt examples in I-D text with full CDDL
+- Fixed titels where title was referring to group instead of map
+- Added missig date in SEMVER
+- Fixed root cardinality for file and directory, etc.
+- Transformed path-elements-entry from map to group for re-usability
+- Scrubbed IANA section
+- Removed redundant supplemental rule
+- Aligned discrepancy with ISO spec.
+- Addressed comments on typos.
+- Fixed kramdown nits and BCP reference.
+- Addressed comments from WGLC reviewers.

 Changes in version 12: